ursetto/stability-infrastructure/README.md

 # Upload tarball

-Upload the release tarball, md5sum and NEWS to the Chicken release directory and create proper symlinks for them:
+Upload the release tarball, md5sum and `NEWS` to the Chicken release directory and create proper symlinks for them:

     $SCR/upload

-This assumes you have a ssh host alias of `call-cc` pointing to `myuser@call-cc.org`, and that `myuser` has `ALL` sudo access to user `chicken`.
+This assumes you have a `ssh` host alias of `call-cc` pointing to `myuser@call-cc.org`, and that `myuser` has `ALL` sudo access to user `chicken`.

-For details, see `doc/release-steps` in `/usr/local/repos/chicken-infrastructure.git`,
+For details, see `doc/release-steps` in `call-cc.org:/usr/local/repos/chicken-infrastructure.git`,
 as well as the upload script.

 # Update download page